 • There are no controlled studies of immunosuppressive or immunomodulatory treatment for postinfectious neurologic complications of Mycoplasma infection.
 In individual cases, improvement of symptoms has followed treatment with methylprednisolone, plasma exchange, and intravenous immunoglobulin G.

 Following the introduction of sulfonamides and antibiotics, clinicians identified cases of pneumonia in which organisms could not be identified and that did not respond to usual antibiotic therapy.
 These cases came to be termed “primary atypical pneumonia.”
-In 1944, Eaton discovered that sputum and lung tissue from such cases contained an agent that could pass through 45 µm filters permeable to viruses but not bacteria and that caused focal pulmonary infiltrates in rodents (44).
+In 1944, Eaton discovered that sputum and lung tissue from such cases contained an agent that could pass through 45 µm filters, which were permeable to viruses but not bacteria, and he learned that this filtered agent could cause focal pulmonary infiltrates in rodents (48).
 Eaton, along with others, subsequently demonstrated that convalescent sera from patients with primary atypical pneumonia could neutralize this agent.
-Soon thereafter, Finland and colleagues demonstrated that sera from approximately 70% of such patients could agglutinate red blood cells at cold temperatures (50).
+Soon thereafter, Finland and colleagues demonstrated that sera from approximately 70% of such patients could agglutinate red blood cells at cold temperatures (54).
 Transmission of the agent to human volunteers was accomplished in 1946, followed by growth of the agent in tissue culture and then in cell-free media.
-Confirmation that the “Eaton agent” was in fact the cause of primary atypical pneumonia came only later, in the 1960s, with transmission of pneumonia to human volunteers using organisms isolated in cell-free culture (68; 12).
+Confirmation that the “Eaton agent” was in fact the cause of primary atypical pneumonia came only later, in the 1960s, with transmission of pneumonia to human volunteers using organisms isolated in cell-free culture (73; 13).

 Less frequently, other species of Mycoplasma may cause neurologic disease; these will be discussed separately, below.